pepopowitz/tdd-workshop/module-3/README.md

 You'll be taking turns writing tests and making them pass, and working together to refactor along the way.

-### You may collaborate to define the test cases
+### Collaborate to define the test cases

 ### When you are typing, you decide the code that is written

 You may ask for the other’s opinion, but the other may not force you to write the code a certain way.

-## The Problem Space

-Every cell in the grid can be in one of two states: alive or dead.
-In this implementation, alive cells show as green, and the grid is 40x40.

-The game advances one tick at a time.
-For every tick, each cell will determine its next state based on its 8 neighbors.
-The exact rules will be explained soon.

 ## Let's Play!

-Your workflow will look like this:

-* Person 1: Write a failing test
-* Person 2: Make the test pass
-* Person 1&2: Refactor together
-* Person 2: Write a failing test
-* Person 1: Make the test pass
-* Person 1&2: Refactor together
-* Repeat

 **ACTION!** Take a look at the `./get-next-state.spec.js` test file.
 This is where you'll be writing your tests for this exercise.

-Currently, you'll see one test, named `it('returns a 40x40 grid'...)`.
+Currently you'll see one test, named `it('returns a 40x40 grid'...)`.
 This test verifies that when you call getNextState, it returns a 40x40 grid.

 A "grid" is represented as an array of arrays.
 Each child array is a "row" in the grid; each item in a child array is a "cell" in the grid.